Artifacts and Schemas

 The schema enforces this boundary with x_surface_mapping metadata on top-level evidence properties.
 Allowed classifications are mapped, veritas-local, transitional, and deprecated.
 Fields marked mapped must also declare x_surface_targets, such as claim, evidence, policy, event, metadata, or report-input.

-Defined by schemas/veritas-team-profile.schema.json.
+Defined by schemas/veritas-authority-settings.schema.json.

 - default rollout mode

-- default stage for new rules
+- default stage for new requirements

 - reviewer confidence scale